oddlama/gentoo-install/README.md

 * Install dhcpcd (only for OpenRC)
 * Install additional packages provided in config

 Anything else is probably out of scope for this script, but you can obviously do anything later on when the system is booted.
-I highly recommend building a custom kernel.
-Have a look at the [Recommendations](#Recommendations) section.
+Here are some things that you probably want to consider doing after the base system installation is finished:

+* Read the news with `eselect news read`.
+* Compile a custom kernel and remove `gentoo-kernel-bin`
+* Adjust `/etc/portage/make.conf`
+  - Set `CFLAGS` to `-O2 -pipe -march=native` for native builds
+  - Set `CPU_FLAGS_X86` using the `cpuid2cpuflags` tool
+  - Set `FEATURES="buildpkg"` if you want to build binary packages
+* Use a safe umask like `umask 0077`

-## Install
+## Usage

 Installing gentoo with this script is simple.